HJBerwick/HJBerwick.github.io/_posts/2024-05-16-predicting-customer-loyalty.md

 ##### Predict On The Test Set

-To assess how well our model is predicting on new data - we use the trained model object (here called *regressor*) and ask it to predict the *loyalty_score* variable for the test set.
+To assess how well our model is predicting on new data, we use the trained model object (here called *regressor*) and ask it to predict the *loyalty_score* variable for the test set.

 ```python
 # predict on the test set